graveja0/health-care-markets/README.md

 # How Do HHI Measures Compare Across Geographic Market Defintions?

 Next we will consider HHI measures constructed based on the market geographies defined above.
-For these examples we’ll focus on hospitals, but in principle we could do the same for insurers, or physicians, if sufficient data were available.
+For these examples we’ll focus on hospitals.

 Before we do, however, it is useful to first lay out two different ways this can be done for a given market geography. *These different methods